 Working with an Experienced Divorce Attorney

 If you need assistance with equitable property distribution during your divorce, our team can help.
-Our primary legal focus is Florida Family Law, but Mr. Jentis, Esq. also remains active in both the New Jersey and New York Bars.
+Our primary legal focus is Florida Family Law, but Mr. Jentis, Esq. also remains active in both the New Jersey and New York Bars for multi-state cases.
 Our team has assisted clients with their divorces, including issues related to property distribution, and we are familiar with laws regarding divorce in all three states.

 For more information about equitable property distribution or to learn how you can move forward with your legal matter, please contact us at one of the numbers above to schedule a consultation.
 We provide in-depth consultations for a nominal fee that can help you understand your legal rights and to provide you with various options you may have available to you to address your concerns.